jsdelivr/libgrabber/README.md

 ==========

 libgrabber is a bot that runs on jsDelivr's servers.
 It is responsible to auto-update projects that we host.
-There are three simple steps to turn on auto-updating:
+There are three simple steps to enable auto-updating:

 1. [Prepare minifed files](#prepare-minifed-files)
 2. [Add or update `update.json` schema at jsDelivr](#add-updatejson-schema-at-jsdelivrjsdelivr)
 3. [Create New Package Release](#create-new-package-release)

-If you are a developer and want to contribute to our bot's code, we also include [instructions](Running your own libgrabber bot) on how to install it and run it locally.
+If you are a developer and want to contribute to our bot's code, we also include [instructions](Running your own libgrabber bot) for running the bot locally.

 Usage
 -----

 ### Prepare minifed files

-Please upload only minified files on jsDelivr.
-Not only your users will download the files faster, but helps us with hosting.
+Not only will your users, but it helps us with hosting and promoting good practices Please upload only minified files on jsDelivr.
+Smaller files helps users load websites faster.
+Minified files also helps us with hosting and promotes good practices.
 If you need to upload images, see if [extra compression](http://www.sitepoint.com/image-compression-tools/) can make your images smaller.
 [SVG optimizers](https://github.com/svg/svgo#svgo----) may also help with SVG files from Inkscape and Illustrator.

 ### Add `update.json` schema at [jsDelivr/jsDelivr](https://github.com/jsdelivr/jsdelivr) <a href="#updatejson-schema"></a>